Free Reusable Cotton Pads Crochet Pattern

 Fasten off, weave tails in, snip excess tails off.

 Make a bunch of these crochet reusable cotton pads and store them in a cute mason jar!
-They make great gifts too.
+They make for great gifts too.

 Feel free to test out your own yarns and see what works for you!
 And don’t forget that Earth Day isn’t just one day out of the entire year.
 We should all be doing our best for the environment all year long!